jrw421/reaction-development-platform/README.md

 ### Updating Local Branches to Match Config

-If you are using the Reaction development platform for development, then you will need to update your local branch to get the latest at some point.
+If you are using the Mailchimp Open Commerce development platform for development, then you will need to update your local branch to get the latest at some point.
 The `update-checkouts` command will perform this operation.